semaphoreci/docs/complex-pipelines-guide.md

     ...
 ```

-## Multiple platforms
+## Multi-platform builds

 You can build and test your project against multiple platforms independently.

 <img src="https://github.com/semaphoreci/docs/raw/next-gen-pipeline-guide/public/cross-platform.png" width="600"></img>

 In this example we decided to release new version across all platforms at once.
 The following snippet describes the diagram above.

 ``` yaml
 blocks: